dogweather/forkful/content/en/php/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?

-Downloading a web page means grabbing the online content so you can use or analyze it offline.
-Programmers do it for web scraping, data analysis, or to interact with web content programmatically.

 ## How to:
 PHP makes web page downloading pretty straightforward.
 Here's a simple example using `file_get_contents()`:

 ```php